*Starting salary is dependent upon qualifications, but in most cases is no higher than the midpoint for range.

 NATURE OF WORK:

-- Interviews patrons carefully to determine what information is required and provides clear, accurate and timely answers to all patron inquiries.
+- Interviews library users carefully to determine what information is required and provides clear, accurate and timely answers to all inquiries.
+Offers appropriate options for further inquiries, including referrals to other library departments or other organizations.

 - Performs other duties as required or assigned.